kmangub/city_explorer_api/README.md

 Grace Choi helped me get started with the weather code block.

 Referencing the demo code from the class-06 folder of the 301 repository.

+Anthony Beaver for helping me solve the request_query issue for the weather API